Image Animation with Perturbed Masks: Related Work

 \section{Related Work}

-Much of the work on image animation relies on prior information on the animated object, in the form of explicit modeling of the the object's structure.
-For example, \cite{zakharov2019few, 2020arXiv200810174Z} animate a source image using facial landmarks and \cite{ren2020deep} developed a human-pose-guided image generator.
+Much of the work on image animation relies on prior information on the animated object, in the form of explicit modeling of the object's structure, e.g., some methods animate a source image using facial landmarks~\cite{zakharov2019few, 2020arXiv200810174Z}, while~\cite{ren2020deep} developed a human-pose-guided image generator.
 However, in many applications, an explicit model is not available.
 Our method is model-free and able to animate arbitrary objects.

-There are many model-free contributions in the field of image to image translation, in which an input image from one domain is mapped to an analog image from another domain. \cite{2016arXiv161107004I} learn a map between two domains using a conditional GAN. \cite{wang2018pix2pixHD} developed a multi-scale GAN that generates high-resolution images from semantic label maps. \cite{2018arXiv180404732H} encodes images of both domains into a shared content space and a domain-specific style space.
-Content code of one domain is combined with the style code of the other domain, and then the image is generated using a domain specific decoder.
+There are many model-free contributions in the field of image-to-image translation, where an image of one domain is mapped to an analog image of another domain. \cite{2016arXiv161107004I} learns a map between two domains using a conditional GAN. \cite{wang2018pix2pixHD} developed a multi-scale GAN that generates high-resolution images from semantic label maps. \cite{2018arXiv180404732H} encodes images of both domains into a shared content space and a domain-specific style space.
+The content code of one domain is combined with the style code of the other domain, and then the image is generated using a domain-specific decoder.
 For this class of methods, the model is not able to generalize to other unseen domains of the same category without retraining.
-In contrast, for a given type of model (e.g. human faces), our method is trained once, and able to generalize to unseen domains of the same type (e.g. the source and driving faces can be of any identity).
+In contrast, for a given type of model (e.g. faces), our method is trained once, and able to generalize to unseen domains of the same type (e.g. the source and driving faces can be of any identity).

+More related to our method is a method that assumes a reference frame for each video, and learns a dense motion field that maps pixels from a source frame to its reference frame, and another mapping from the reference frame to the driver's frame \cite{2018arXiv180710550W}. ~\cite{Siarohin_2019_CVPR} extracts landmarks for driving and source images of arbitrary objects, and generates motion heatmaps from the key-points displacements.
+The heatmaps and the source image are then processed to generate the final prediction.